STARTcloud/armor/docs/guides/getting-started.md

 # Getting Started
 {: .no_toc }

-This guide will walk you through setting up Armor for the first time, from initial installation to configuring your first Armor API connection.
+This guide will walk you through setting up Armor for the first time, from installation to using the comprehensive file management features.

 ## Table of contents
 {: .no_toc .text-delta }